My name's Ryan Bigg and I am currently gainfully employed LIFX as a Ruby/Go programmer on the Cloud team.

 In 2010, I introduced a small team of PHP developers at GetUp in Sydney to Ruby on Rails and the best practices (such as BDD and Agile) associated with it.
 All of the developers, aside from one, are now doing Ruby on Rails development professionally.
 The one that's not doing Rails development has chosen to study economics, but still has a passion for programming.

 In 2011, I worked as a Ruby on Rails consultant for RubyX in Sydney.
 It was my favourite consulting job so far.
 I performed extensive code reviews of existing applications, training and application development and really enjoyed it.

 Between April of 2010 and September of 2011, I was working on the first edition of Rails 3 in Action during my spare time.
 I even found additional time to build a review system called Twist when I found Manning's own to be insufficient for my own needs.
 In Twist, authors and reviews can view individual chapters and start discussions about particular elements.

 In November of 2011, I left RubyX after being offered a job by Spree Commerce to work full time as the Community Manager and developer of the Spree e-commerce platform.
-This is now my current job.

 Between February and May 2012 I travelled across the US meeting all my programming friends there and attending some conferences, such as SpreeConf, Ruby on Ales and RailsConf.
 I spoke at SpreeConf and Ruby on Ales, but not RailsConf.
 During this trip I visited about 12 different cities over an almost 3 month period.